Google Maps & Google Places Optimization

 Google Maps and Google Places are (2) free applications provided by Google.
 The first service – “Google Maps” is a mapping application which combines satellite/aircraft /street –level mapping.
 Google overlays locations onto their Maps through their proprietary offering “Google Places” , which is a business listing service.

-You will frequently see Google Maps & Places operating closely together when you perform a local search: the map is typically displayed in the upper right hand-side, while Places listings are frequently listed either before or embedded within the organic results.
+You will often see Google Maps & Places operating closely together when you perform a local search: the map is typically displayed in the upper right hand-side, while Places listings are frequently listed either before or embedded within the organic results.

 Optimizing for Google Maps